C4V4H/ExposedSetupCompiler/README.md

 3. Lastly, one that handles the routing for that entity.

 ## Usage
-First you need a Ktor project, you can create it [here](https://kmp.jetbrains.com/) then you need to create a json file contaning an Array of TableInfo, you can fund the class in the Constants.kt file so the given JSON file should look like this:
+First you need a Ktor project, you can create it [here](https://kmp.jetbrains.com/).
+Then you need to create a json file contaning an Array of TableInfo, you can fund the class in the Constants.kt file.
+So the given JSON file should look like this:

     [
       {